1. Home

 Exercise, some medications, severe weather, such as thunderstorms or high humidity, breathing in cold, dry air, and certain meals, food additives, and perfumes can all set off an asthma attack.

-Strong emotions, like stress and anxiety can produce rapid breathing, commonly known as hyperventilation, which can trigger asthma attack.
+Strong emotions, like stress and anxiety can produce rapid breathing, commonly known as hyperventilation, which can trigger asthma attacks.

 Asthma Risk Factors